che-incubator/chectl/README.md

                            This parameter is used only when the installer is 'olm'.

   --[no-]suggested-namespace
-      Indicate to deploy Eclipse Che in OLM suggested namespace.
+      Indicate to deploy Eclipse Che in OLM suggested namespace: 'eclipse-che'.
-                           This parameter is used only when the installer is 'olm'.
+                           Flag 'chenamespace' is ignored in this case This parameter is used only when the installer is 'olm'.
-                           By default it is enabled and Eclipse will be deployed in namespace "'eclipse-che'"

   --workspace-engine=che-server|dev-workspace
       [default: che-server] Workspace Engine.
 If not set, default is "che-server". "dev-workspace" is experimental.